myspc-development/art-test/docs/architecture/Role_Based_Dashboard_Builder.md

 - Add widgets from the **Add Widget** panel
 - Toggle each widget's visibility
 - Resize widgets within the 12‑column grid
+- Enable **Show All Widgets** to preview items restricted to other roles

 Source code lives under `src/admin/WidgetEditorApp.jsx` and related components.